Utah announces plans to restore bighorn sheep population

-ANTELOPE ISLAND STATE PARK (AP) — Utah has announced plans to restore the state's bighorn sheep population a year after a respiratory illness outbreak killed more than 100 sheep.
+ANTELOPE ISLAND STATE PARK (AP) — Utah has announced plans to restore the state’s bighorn sheep population, including on two mountain ranges in Box Elder County, a year after a respiratory illness outbreak killed more than 100 sheep.

 Wildlife biologist Jace Taylor said only 26 out of 150 sheep survived the November 2018 outbreak on Antelope Island, but they were later euthanized.